jenkins-x/homebrew-jx/README.md

 # homebrew-jx
-This is the homebrew repo for installing the jx client for jenkins-x
+This is the homebrew repo for installing the jx client for jenkins-x.

+See https://github.com/jenkins-x/jx/releases/latest for release details.

 ## Usage

 ```
-$ brew tap jenkins-x/jx
-$ brew install jenkins-x/jx/jx
+$ brew install --no-quarantine --cask jenkins-x/jx/jx
 ```